Skip to content

 app.add_sayer("sub", sub_app)

 Why: This modularizes commands, encapsulating them under sub namespace.
-How: add_sayer("sub", sub-app) mounts sub-app's commands as sub sub_hello.
+How: add_sayer("sub", sub_app) mounts sub_app's commands as sub sub-hello.

-Combining Middleware and Sub-apps
+Combining Sub-apps and Middleware

 from sayer.middleware import register